papiodesu/leptos_book/src/view/05_forms.md

             set_name.set(ev.target().value());
         }

-        // the 「prop:」 syntax lets you update a DOM property,
+        // the "prop:" syntax lets you update a DOM property,
         // rather than an attribute.
         prop:value=name
     />